 Grand County and Northern staff inquired whether the River District would consider being a Sponsor for a portion of the impacted watershed (Northern will be a sponsor for the areas impacted above the C-BT collection facilities).
 While we are very much interested in assisting Grand County in these efforts we had significant concerns about our ability to staff such an effort.
-Additionally, much of the work will be on private lands and focus on home/structure, road and infrastructure protection that falls beyond the East Troublesome Fire Recovery January 6, 2021 Page 3 of 4 scope of the River District's direct mission.
+Additionally, much of the work will be on private lands and focus on home/structure, road and infrastructure protection that falls beyond the scope of the River District's direct mission.
 Accordingly, we are not recommending that the River District become a sponsor.